Amritpal Singh: Rumours swirl as search for controversial Sikh preacher continues

 Rumours are circulating about the whereabouts of a controversial self-styled Indian preacher, more than 10 days after he went on the run.

-A massive operation is underway to find Amritpal Singh, who is wanted in many cases including attempted murder.
+A massive operation is under way to find Amritpal Singh, who is wanted in many cases including attempted murder.

-Media reports claim Mr Singh was seen in at least four Indian cities, including the capital Delhi, since his escape from Punjab state on 18 March.
+Reports claim Mr Singh was seen in at least four Indian cities, including the capital Delhi, since eluding arrest in Punjab state on 18 March.

-Nepal put him on a surveillance list this week on India's request.
+Nepal put him on a surveillance list this week at India's request.

-On Tuesday night, Punjab police searched houses in a village in Hoshiarpur district, triggering media speculation that he may be in the state.
+On Tuesday night, Punjab police searched houses in a village in Hoshiarpur district, triggering media speculation that he may still be in the state.

 Earlier in the day, the state government had told the Punjab and Haryana high court that the police were "close to catching" Mr Singh.